oz/cyprio.net/wtf/2010-08-19-laziness-impatience-and-hubris.md

 ---
-title: Laziness, impatience, and hubris
+title: "Laziness, impatience, and hubris"
 ---

 Those are the free “virtues” of the programmer according to a well known book